johnbumgarner/facial_features_detection/README.md

 ## Primary objective of this repository

 <p align="justify">
-This repository is going to examine several of the methods used to ascertain if two or more images have similarity or dissimilarity.
-The set of images used in these image simarility tests are publicly available photographs of well-known female actresses.
-One dataset has 12 images of these actresses wearing earrings.
-The different photos of Jennifer Aniston are within the first dataset.
-The second dataset consists of 50 images of actresses with no duplicates.
-The second set is more diversed, because it included mutiple skin tones and hair colors.
+This repository is going to examine various methods and algorithms that can be used to identify specific facial characteristics, such as the eye and mouth areas of a human face.
+The 3 images used in these tests are of the well-known female actress <i>Natalie Portman</i>.

-Another objective of this repository is to determine the capabilities and limitations of the Python libraries used to perform these image simarility tests.
+Another objective of this repository is to determine the capabilities and limitations of the Python libraries used to perform these facial characteristics tests.
 </p>

 ## Facial Detection and Features Identification